nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 ## Event Loop Explained

-When Node.js starts, it initializes the Event Loop, processes the provided input script (or drops into the REPL, which is not covered in this document) which may make async API calls, schedule timers, or call `process.nextTick()`, then begins processing the Event Loop.
+When Node.js starts, it initializes the event loop, processes the provided input script (or drops into the REPL, which is not covered in this document) which may make async API calls, schedule timers, or call `process.nextTick()`, then begins processing the event loop.

-The following diagram shows a simplified overview of the Event Loop's order of operations.
+The following diagram shows a simplified overview of the event loop's order of operations.

        ┌───────────────────────┐